MongoDB vs MySQL: A Comparative Study on Databases

 But your predictions didn’t go right!

-And the key to confront these challenges of today’s business is the foundation of strong and flexible data infrastructure.
+And the key to confronting these challenges of today’s business is the foundation of strong and flexible data infrastructure.

 Imagine finding a DBMS which aligns with tech goals of your organization!
 Pretty exciting, right?